 Pepper Soil No-No’s

 Watch for mixtures that have large chunks of materials like wood chips.
-These substances will prevent the airflow that is so crucial to pepper plants.
+These substances prevent the airflow that is so crucial to pepper plants.

 Hold the soil in your hand and make sure that it feels light.